-Diagnosed with a rare heart condition, the prognosis not good, Szeles is forced into retirement, and director Ben Berman gains unfettered access to his days wandering his Las Vegas mansion beside his ever-patient Director/Screenplay: Ben Berman USA 2019 | 91 mins wife, Anastasia.
+Diagnosed with a rare heart condition, the prognosis not good.
+Szeles is forced into retirement, and director Ben Berman gains unfettered access to his days wandering his Las Vegas mansion beside his ever-patient wife.
+Anastasia.
 If the disease doesn't kill him, the boredom and meth will.
 With what little gas he has left in the tank, Szeles decides to stage the greatest comeback tour of all time.